📈 Read the 2026 Salesforce Threat Landscape Report

 Does Identity Protection process personal data?

 Some personal data may be processed in the Identity Protection feature, namely the email address and related breach data.
 Such personal data is stored in encrypted form and processed in accordance with the Data Processing Agreement.
-For more information on privacy in WithSecure Cloud Protection for Salesforce, please see the WithSecure Cloud Protection for Salesforce Privacy Policy.
+Please note that the data in the Identity Protection feature may be processed outside your normal data processing data region.

 Get a Free Demo